Overcoming Self-Limiting Beliefs: Unblock Your Chakras and Unlock Your Creativity

 What else can you do?

 Performing is an art that requires a creative to trust their instincts and intuition.
-However, low self-worth, lack of confidence, and nervousness can prevent a performer from performing at their best.
+However, a lack of confidence and feeling nervous can prevent a performer from performing at their best.
 These issues are closely related to a person's sense of self-worth and can be triggered by various factors, such as past judgments from peers, negative feedback, or criticisms.
 In many cases, childhood experiences play a significant role in shaping our self-worth.

 Children who grow up with unsupportive parents often receive the message that they are not good enough, which can have a lasting impact on their self-esteem.
-Additionally, when performers try to emulate their peers to the point of wanting to be exactly like them, it can lead to nervousness and further exacerbate these issues.
-It's essential to remember that each person has their own unique path in life, and we all reach our goals at different stages.
+Additionally, when performers try to emulate their peers to the point of wanting to be exactly like them, they place themselves under extra pressure and set goals which are always just out of reach.
+It's important to remember that each person has their own unique path in life, and we all reach our goals at different stages, so be patient and kind to yourself.

 Follow me on LinkedIn, where I share and repost industry-related news and jobs.